Pennsieve/pennsieve-app-2/README.md

 `brew install yarn`

-If you ever use nvm or similar, you should exclude installing Node.js so that nvm’s version of Node.js is used.
+If you ever use nvm (node version manager) or similar, you should exclude installing Node.js so that nvm’s version of Node.js is used.

 `brew install yarn --ignore-dependencies`